wangkanai/wangkanai/README.md

 ## Detection Service

+After you have added the basic of the detection services, let us learn how to utilized in your web application.
+Which we got the help from [dependency injection](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection) to access to `IDetectionService`.

 ### Make your web app able to detect what client is accessing

+Detection service support the usage in both Model-View-Controller (MVC) and Razor Pages.

 #### MVC

-After you have added the basic of the Detection Services, let us learn how to utilized in your web application.
-Which we got the help from [dependency injection](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection) to access to `IDetectionService`.
 Here is how you would use in `Controller` of a [MVC pattern](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/) by injecting the detection service into the constructor of the controller.

 ```c#
 public class AboutController : Controller